7 Days Itinerary for Vietnam: Everything You Need to Know

 Street Food & Local Markets: A Culinary Adventure

 After dinner, your next stop is the vibrant Street Food & Local Markets, where you’ll dive headfirst into the heart of Vietnam's culinary culture.
-These markets are more than just places to grab a bite; they’re bustling hubs that showcase the essence of local life and cuisine, offering you a chance to taste the true flavors of the region.
+These markets are more than just places to grab a bite; they’re bustling hubs that showcase the essence of local life and cuisine, offering you a chance to taste the true flavours of the region.

 How to Get There

 Getting to the street food markets is as simple as a 12-minute walk from Tung’s Kitchen, approximately 850 meters away.
-Allow yourself about 12 minutes to stroll, soak in the sights, and maybe even snap some photos.
+Allow about 12 minutes to stroll, soak in the sights, and maybe snap some photos.

 Must-Try Dish: Goi Cuon Chay